tektoncd/website/content/en/docs/Getting Started/pipelines.md

     metadata:
       name: goodbye
     spec:
+      params:
+      - name: username
+        type: string
       steps:
         - name: goodbye
           image: ubuntu
           script: |
             #!/bin/bash
-            echo "Goodbye World!"
+            echo "Goodbye $(params.username)!"
     ```

+    This Task takes one parameter, `username`.
+Whenever this Task is used a
+    value for that parameter must be passed to the Task.

-1. Apply your Task file:
+1. Apply the Task file:

     ```bash
     kubectl apply --filename goodbye-world.yaml
     ```

-When a Task is part of a Pipeline you don't have to instantiate it, the Pipeline
+When a Task is part of a Pipeline you don't have to instantiate it individually.
-is going to take care of that.

 ## Create and run a Pipeline

-A **[Pipeline](/docs/pipelines/pipelines/)** defines an ordered series of Tasks
+A **Pipeline** defines an ordered series of Tasks arranged in a specific
-arranged in a specific execution order as part of your CI/CD workflow.
+execution order as part of the CI/CD workflow.

 In this section you are going to create your first Pipeline, that will include
-both the *Hello World!* and *Goodbye World!* Tasks.
+both the "Hello World!" and "Goodbye!"
+Tasks.

 1. Create a new file named  `hello-goodbye-pipeline.yaml` and add the following
     content: